-Missing the flop Strategy
+Missed the flop

 When you are looking at establishing a value for marginal hands is important to decide whether this is a poor marginal hand or actually a good marginal hand.
 Once again, this is dependent upon many factors, do you have a top pair or do you have an ace, does the ace have a weak kicker.
 Any of these factors may just as well put the hand into the poor category and unless you get to see the next card free, you are better off to just dump these types of hands.
-Depending on the position you are in you may take a chance at another card provided you are able to look at it for the right price.
-Hoping for cards without getting the correct pots odds is a recipe for financial disaster.
+Depending on the position you are in you may take a chance at another card, provided you are able to look at it for the right price.
+Hoping for cards without getting the correct pot odds is a recipe for financial disaster.
 Once again, you are better off to dump your cards and wait on a good starting hand combined with the right flop.

 Moreover, when it comes to uncertain hands you can look at the likes of top pair a possible straight or flush draw or even an Ace with a king or queen kicker.
 Again, with these cards you need to be cognizant of what the players are doing in front of you and just how many players got a chance to see the flop.
 Do not confuse the fact you have a marginal hand as opposed to a strong hand.

-Now we come to the desired area and being able to make a decision based on having a strong flopped hand.
+Now leTs assume that you flopped a strong hand.
 A strong hand would include a straight, flush, two pair, three of a kind or even a full house.
 While we do not see the full house very often on the flop, it is certainly possible for this to happen.
 Flopping a big hand can be fun and profitable but it is also important to pay close attention to what is happening around you.
 There is no guarantee that just because you flopped a big hand it is not possible for one of your opponents to have done so also.
 Is important to understand when you have the nuts, and how to go about playing it.